AdvancedPhotonSource/argo_bridge/downstream_config.md

 URL: https://github.com/cline/cline

 1. Click the cog wheel in the top right
-2. Under each mode select "LM Studio" as the API provider
+2. Under each mode select "OpenAI-comptible" as the API provider
 3. Set the base url to http://localhost:7285
+4. Enter any string for the API key
-4. Enter your preferred model into the Model ID (o3-mini is a decent starting point)
+5. Enter your preferred model into the Model ID (o3-mini is a decent starting point)

 # Open-Webui